SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 * this time the main namespace is `IncidentsService` and there are imported namespaces too
 * in contrast to the entities shown in the graphical display of `db/schema.cds` we now see projections (note the icon is different from the one that represented entities previously)
 * there isn't a one-to-one mapping of projections to all entities
-* but where there is a mapping, there's a one-to-one property correlation (i.e. all the properties at the persistence layer are available at this service layer)
+* but where there is a mapping, there's a one-to-one element correlation (i.e. all the elements at the persistence layer are available at this service layer)

 ### Run the service